 You should meet with an advisor to help you choose English courses that will help you meet the specific subject matter requirements that are necessary for admission into one of the university’s Secondary Teacher Education Programs (STEP).

 Every semester the English Undergraduate Office prepares a list showing which of our courses fulfill these subject matter areas.
-This list is available both in the office and on our website's Undergraduate courses page, where it can be downloaded as a PDF from one of the top links of the page.
+This list is available both in the office and on our website's Undergraduate courses page.

 Admission into STEP